Windsor Council Nominates Vice Mayor Sam Salmon To Replace Dominic Foppoli

 WINDSOR (CBS SF) – Town officials in the community of Windsor have nominated Vice Mayor Sam Salmon to replace former mayor Dominic Foppoli, who resigned last month after facing numerous sexual assault allegations.

+The accusations against the former mayor have rocked the town in Sonoma County, with members of the public saying they have lost trust in the town council.

+In the council’s first in-person meeting since the start of the pandemic, councilmembers unanimously accepted Foppoli’s resignation Wednesday night.
+Next, the council had to decide if a new mayor would be appointed or if a special election would be held.

-Salmon was nominated by the council in a 3-1 vote Wednesday night.
-Newly elected councilmember Rosa Reynoza voted no.
+Salmon was nominated by the council in a 3-1 vote Wednesday night, despite strong support among the public for newly-elected councilmember Rosa Reynoza to become mayor.
+Reynoza was the sole no vote.

 The #Windsor town council just nominated vice mayor Sam Salmon to take over as the next mayor.
 It was a 3-1 vote.
 Newly elected Rosa Reynoza voted no. She ran in a special election last month for a vacant council seat.